 Around 619 — when Muhammad would be about 49 — Khadija and Abu Talib, the uncle who raised him, both pass away.
 A new uncle succeeds the original uncle as the head of the Hashim clan, and withdraws his protection from Muhammad, making him vulnerable to those in Mecca who have come to oppose him.15 Muhammad manages to secure a pledge of protection from the town of Medina, and decides to move there.
 16

-For various reasons, some time after Muhammad settles in Medina, conflict arises between the inhabitants of Mecca and Medina.
+For various reasons, sometime after Muhammad settles in Medina, conflict arises between the inhabitants of Mecca and Medina.
 On three occasions armed conflict erupts between the two sides, and on each occasion Muhammad’s forces are victorious.

 In 628 Muhammad decides to make a pilgrimage to Mecca, which he and his followers are allowed to enter after concluding a treaty with the Meccans.
 When the Meccans refuse to honor the treaty in 630, he and his followers return to Mecca and subdue the town.
-Muhammad and his followers also conquer various other local towns, and by the time of his death two years later at age 62, Muhammad has essentially enshrined himself as a successful warlord in that region of the Arabian peninsula.
+Muhammad and his followers also conquer various other local towns, and by the time of his death two years later at age 62, Muhammad has essentially enshrined himself as a successful warlord in that region of the Arabian Peninsula.
 His fame — and his belief system — has spread in part because of the overwhelming success of his military campaigns.

-Because Muhammad did not leave a clear line of succession, Islam subsequently split into two groups — those who followed Muhammad’s cousin and son-in-law Ali ibn Abi Talib (the Shi’ites) and those who followed Muhammad’s friend and adviser Abu Bakr, who was essentialy elected as the first “Caliph” (the Sunnis).
+Because Muhammad did not leave a clear line of succession, Islam subsequently split into two groups — those who followed Muhammad’s cousin and son-in-law Ali ibn Abi Talib (the Shi’ites) and those who followed Muhammad’s friend and adviser Abu Bakr, who was essentially elected as the first “Caliph” (the Sunnis).

 Unlike the split between Catholicism, Eastern Orthodox and Protestantism, this split was not largely ideological — although ideological differences have of course arisen over the years — but a more struggle about succession.
 In a sense it was a struggle between charismatic leadership (the Shi’ites) and institutional leadership (the Sunnis).
 At this point, the vast majority of Muslims are Sunni (about 90%), whereas a minority of Muslims (about 10%) remain Shi-ites, living mostly in Iran and (ironically, given their history of conflict) Iraq.